mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 layout: post_page
 ---

-The `sf` Simple Features for R package by Edzer Pebesma is a represents a changes of gears from the `sp` S4 or new style class representation of spatial data in R, and instead provides [simple features access](https://en.wikipedia.org/wiki/Simple_Features) for R. Without a doubt, `sf` will replace `sp` as the fundamental spatial model in R for vector data - packages are already being updated around `sf`, and it fits in with the "tidy" approach to data of Hadley Wickham's `tidyverse`.
+The `sf` Simple Features for R package by Edzer Pebesma is a move from the `sp` S4 or new style class representation of spatial data in R, and instead provides [simple features access](https://en.wikipedia.org/wiki/Simple_Features) for R. Without a doubt, `sf` will replace `sp` as the fundamental spatial model in R for vector data - packages are already being updated around `sf`, and it fits in with the "tidy" approach to data of Hadley Wickham's `tidyverse`.
 The simple feature model will be familiar to folks who use [PostGIS](https://en.wikipedia.org/wiki/PostGIS), [MySQL Spatial Extensions](https://en.wikipedia.org/wiki/MySQL), [Oracle Spatial](https://en.wikipedia.org/wiki/Oracle_Spatial_and_Graph), the [OGR component of the GDAL library](https://en.wikipedia.org/wiki/GDAL), [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/) and [GeoPandas](http://geopandas.org/) in Python.
 Simple features are represented with Well-Known text - [WKT](https://en.wikipedia.org/wiki/Well-known_text) - and well-known binary formats.

-The big difference is the use of S3 classes in R rather than the S4, or new style classes of `sp` with the use of slots.
-Simple features are simply `data.frame` objects that have a geometry list-column.  `sf` interfaces with [GEOS](https://trac.osgeo.org/geos) for topolgoical operations, uses [GDAL](https://en.wikipedia.org/wiki/GDAL) for data creation as well as very speedy I/O along with [GEOS](https://trac.osgeo.org/geos), and also which is quite nice can directly read and write to spatial databases such as [PostGIS](https://en.wikipedia.org/wiki/PostGIS).
+The big difference is the use of S3 classes in R rather than the S4, or new style classes, used in `sp` with the use of slots.
+Simple features are simply `data.frame` objects that have a geometry list-column.  `sf` interfaces with [GEOS](https://trac.osgeo.org/geos) for topolgoical operations, uses [GDAL](https://en.wikipedia.org/wiki/GDAL) for data creation and I/O, and can directly read and write to spatial databases such as [PostGIS](https://en.wikipedia.org/wiki/PostGIS).
 Additionally, as mentioned above, `sf` fits into the `tidyverse` design, and the list-column for geometry are officially considered a `tidy` data form.
 See Edzer Pebesma's [Spatial Data in R: New Directions post](https://edzer.github.io/UseR2017/#tidyverse-list-columns) for the description of `tidy` aspects of `sf`.

+Just as in `PostGIS`, all functions and methods in `sf` are prefixed with `st_`, which stands for 'spatial and temporal'.
+An advantage of this prefixing is all commands are easy to find with command-line completion in `sf`.

 Edzar Pebesma has extensive documentation, blog posts and vignettes available for `sf` here:
 [Simple Features for R](https://github.com/edzer/sfr).
 Additionally, see Edzar's [r-spatial blog](http://r-spatial.org/) which has numerous announcements, discussion pieces and tutorials on spatial work in R focused.